cp-algorithms/cp-algorithms/src/geometry/convex-hull.md

 with the same Y coordinate, the one with the smaller X coordinate is considered.
 This step takes $\mathcal{O}(N)$ time.

-Next, all the other points are sorted by polar angle in counterclockwise order.
+Next, all the other points are sorted by polar angle in clockwise order.
 If the polar angle between two points is the same, the nearest point is chosen instead.

-Then we iterate through each point one by one, and make sure that the current point and the two before it make a counterclockwise turn, otherwise the previous point is discarded, since it would make a non-convex shape.
+Then we iterate through each point one by one, and make sure that the current point and the two before it make a clockwise turn, otherwise the previous point is discarded, since it would make a non-convex shape.
 Checking for clockwise or anticlockwise nature can be done by checking the [orientation](oriented-triangle-area.md).